Blog

 • Subscription: Monthly/annual fee.
 Full feature access.
 Best for continuous learning

-The key metric is cost per hour of study — calculated as monthly fee divided by monthly study hours.
+The metric worth calculating is cost per hour of study: the monthly fee divided by monthly study hours.
 If you pay $8/month and study 30 hours, that's about $0.27 per hour.
 If the app improves your efficiency by 20%, that investment easily pays for itself.

 4. Multi-Platform Support